 What’s at stake: After a gut-twisting loss to the crosstown Trojans in their opener, the Lions would benefit from a win, as it’s been a full calendar year since their last one.

 Breakdown: Waco High certainly had its chances in last week’s wild shootout with University.
 That’s a tough one to lose, but the Lions will get a chance to redeem themselves this week against Georgetown, a team they played close last year in a 17-7 road defeat.

 Georgetown owns a balanced offensive scheme, led by quarterback Jordan Oldoerp, running back Darson Herman and receiver Tyler Fithian.
 The Eagles passed for 280 yards and ran for 230 in their season-opening rout of Wylie.
 That means Waco High’s defense, led by the likes of Dai’shawn Fisher at linebacker, will have to be disciplined and adhere to their responsibilities.

-Running back Jayden Ridge showed some promising signs of being a reliable playmaker for Waco High last week.
+Running back Jaydon Ridge showed some promising signs of being a reliable playmaker for Waco High last week.
 Ridge rushed for 138 yards and three touchdowns, and should be tested against a Georgetown defense that is led by linebacker Taylor Behl, who made 16 tackles in Week 1.

 No. 3 Argyle (1-0) at No. 1 La Vega (1-0)

 Last week: Argyle defeated Stephenville, 42-14; La Vega defeated Medina Valley, 28-14

 What’s at stake: The No. 1 ranking in Class 4A Division I